Anbu005/todo-list/README.md

 - **JavaScript**: Functionality of the application.

 ## Installation
+1. Donwload git based on your sytem and install

-1. Clone the repository:
+2. Clone the repository:
    git clone https://github.com/Anbu005/todo-list.git

+3. Alternative to clone, Download the project zip file and extract the file

-2. Navigate to the project directory: cd todo-list
+4. Navigate to the project directory: cd todo-list

-3. Open index.html in your web browser
+5. Open index.html in your web browser